-If you are a worker and you need a pair for your job, then there’s also safety to consider, as well as the fact that you will be spending at least 8 hours a day wearing them.
+If you are a worker and need a pair for your job, then there’s also safety to consider and the fact that you will be spending at least 8 hours a day wearing them.

 Different Options for Different Needs